 Using iOS frameworks

-Managing user events
+Manage user events

-Testing and debugging the application
+Test and debug the application

 Using the iPhone simulator